 Dental Technology & X-rays

-At J.J.
+At Ashley Bennett and J.J.
 Perkiomaki DMD PC, we strive to prevent oral health problems before they become time-consuming and costly complications.
 To achieve this goal, we recommend routine dental visits and professional cleanings at regular intervals.
 During your visit, we will perform a comprehensive exam to look for signs of tooth decay, gum disease, and any other dental disease.
 Dental X-rays, or radiographs, are usually an essential part of your comprehensive exam.

 What Are Dental X-rays?X-rays are a diagnostic tool that gives us a detailed look at your teeth, underlying bone, and supportive tissues.
 The x-rays are so effective because they permeate through soft tissues and are absorbed by more dense tissues.
 This allows us to examine areas of the mouth that are not initially visible to the naked eye.
 In other words, x-rays allow us to: